Updated: Oct 1

 But They Can Choose to Work to a Solution.

 This was one of the hardest parts for me to deal with.
 When Vincent was being so heartless, rude, aggressive, and demanding.
 We were slaves to his needs in order to keep him alive.
 And I was resentful.
 But remember this, they didn't choose how they feel.
-I am going to repeate this.
+I am going to REPEAT this.
 They did NOT choose how they feel.
-They can’t make themselves feel something - can any of us?
 In addition, many mental health diagnosis don’t have the same emotional processes you or I do.
 They I still love the people in their life.
 And I know Vince would agree, he is grateful that I am there for him.
 But just as it wouldn’t fix a broken leg, it won’t fix his bipolar either.
 It is apart of him and his greatness.
 And I am also proud of that.

 7. Education is Key in Order to Erase Mental Health Stigma